The author is an engineer by profession and a lover of food. In his free time, he likes to tinker around in the kitchen.

 How to Do a Good Chinese Stir Fry?

 Nothing beats a perfectly cooked Chinese stir-fry with lots of juicy and tender meat and no soggy veggies.
-It is big on flavor and with the added protein and vegetables, it is a wholesome balanced meal.
-This Chinese cooking technique with all the ingredients fried, stirred, and tossed in a very hot wok is actually easy to make provided you know the technique.
+It is big on flavor and with the added protein, fresh herbs, and leafy greens, it is a wholesome balanced meal.
+This Chinese cooking method and technique with all the ingredients fried, stirred, and tossed in a very hot wok is actually easy to make provided you know how.

 What This Article Covers